rfo909/CFT/README.md

 When passing no parameters to a function in CFT, there is no need to include the ()'s

-## Teaser :-)

-By following the steps in this README file, you will create three single-line functions that when run, ask you to enter a search string, and then searches through all your source files (Java used in example), presenting a formatted result with columns for file, line number and matching lines.

-For more complex searches across multiple file types at once, excluding certain directories and so on, read the full Doc.html under ./doc directory.

 # An interactive language